abdullah-5j/abdullah-5j/README.md

 My current interests include **Web Application Security, Binary Exploitation, Reverse Engineering, and Linux Systems**.
 I enjoy understanding vulnerabilities at both the application and low-level system layers rather than relying only on automated tools.

-I actively practice on **TryHackMe** and **Hack The Box**, continuously improving my methodology, problem-solving, and technical depth.

 ---

 ## Connect With Me